 Young men today appear to be experiencing a sharp increase in ED (and other sexual dysfunctions) since the advent of streaming internet.
 All studies assessing young male sexuality since 2010 report historic levels of erectile dysfunction, and startling rates of a new scourge: low libido.

 Erectile dysfunction rates ranged from 14 to 33%, while rates for low libido (hypo-sexuality) ranged from 16% to 37%.
 The lower ranges are taken from studies involving teens and men 25 and under, while the higher ranges are from studies involving men 40 and under.
+One of the most dramatic examples of how younger men are suffering higher rates of ED is from a research survey of male adult film actors published in 2018. the IIEF is the standard urology test for erectile function.

 These high rates are a recent phenomenon, but comparing ED rates in men over time can be challenging.
 Traditionally, ED rates have been negligible in young men, and did not begin to rise sharply until after age 40.
 For example, here’s a graph from a Dutch study comparing data from prior to 2004.